by Mike Ratliff

 In v11 we have something that many believers struggle with yet with which I have finally come to terms.
 As I have done so, it has been incredibly freeing.
 This faith, Christianity is not about feelings.
 It is not about mystical stuff or getting your attitude right, et cetera.
 Nope, it is about belief and the evidence we are to believe is clear, historical proof as our Lord says in this verse.
 Look at his works and believe.
 Look at the fact that He lived, was crucified on our behalf, died, and was resurrected and all those things were proven true by multitudes of witnesses.
 Christianity is the only “religion” that is like this.
 We believe the truth and in doing so, God sets us free.
 This is true because when we believe the truth, we are believing in the Son as our Lord and Saviour, turning to Him in repentance.
 This is the way we come to Father through the Son.

-Ἀμὴν ἀμὴν λέγω ὑμῖν, ὁ πιστεύων εἰς ἐμὲ τὰ ἔργα ἃ ἐγὼ ποιῶ κἀκεῖνος ποιήσει καὶ μείζονα τούτων ποιήσει, ὅτι ἐγὼ πρὸς τὸν πατέρα πορεύομαι· καὶ ὅ τι ἂν αἰτήσητε ἐν τῷ ὀνόματί μου τοῦτο ποιήσω, ἵνα δοξασθῇ ὁ πατὴρ ἐν τῷ υἱῷ. ἐάν τι αἰτήσητέ με ἐν τῷ ὀνόματί μου ἐγὼ ποιήσω.
-(John 14:12-14 NA27)
+12 Ἀμὴν ἀμὴν λέγω ὑμῖν, ὁ πιστεύων εἰς ἐμὲ τὰ ἔργα ἃ ἐγὼ ποιῶ κἀκεῖνος ποιήσει καὶ μείζονα τούτων ποιήσει, ὅτι ἐγὼ πρὸς τὸν πατέρα πορεύομαι· 13 καὶ ὅ τι ἂν αἰτήσητε ἐν τῷ ὀνόματί μου τοῦτο ποιήσω, ἵνα δοξασθῇ ὁ πατὴρ ἐν τῷ υἱῷ.
+14 ἐάν τι αἰτήσητέ με ἐν τῷ ὀνόματί μου ἐγὼ ποιήσω.
+(John 14:12-14 NA28)

-“Amen, amen I say to you, the one believing in Me will also do my works which I do and greater than these he will do because I am going to the Father.
-And whatever you ask in my name I will do that the Father may be glorified in the Son.
-If you ask me anything in my name, I will do it.” (a personal translation of John 14:12-14 from the NA27 Greek text)
+12 “Amen, amen I say to you, the one believing in Me will also do my works which I do and greater than these he will do because I am going to the Father.
+13 And whatever you ask in my name I will do that the Father may be glorified in the Son.14 If you ask me anything in my name, I will do it.”
+(John 14:12-14 translated from the NA28 Greek text)

 What does it mean that believers will do greater works because Jesus is going to the Father?
 Who comes to the Church because Jesus is going to the Father?
 It is the Holy Spirit.
 He is the one who enables us to pray and do and abide and obey.
 The works the Church does are greater in scope than what Jesus did because they are worldwide, not greater in magnitude.